indie/qmec/FILTERS.md

 Logic fori := (filter: ::: :%| metastruct :: : :%| );
                         notes about the meta STRUCT

-// Note: A $disagreer that the ¨system¨ was overly generous to the oligarchs who touted
-// ¨religion¨ (reformed or not) is probably an oligarch.
-Test with ¨years on RCT¨ in ancestry,
-// and look for ancestry records prized by descendants of the 13 original colonies.
+1: A $disagreer that the ¨system¨ was overly generous to the oligarchs who touted ¨  religion¨ (reformed or not) is probably an oligarch.
+Test with ¨years on RCT¨ in ancestry, and look for ancestry records prized by descendants of the 13 original colonies.

-// a $disagreer should have migration logic to at least their indexed 3gGP before attempting
-// rights to parcel, acreage, plat, explore, fly over, mine drill / etc.
+2: A $disagreer should have migration logic to at least their indexed 3gGP before attempting rights to parcel, acreage, plat, explore, fly over, mine drill / etc. ¨indexed is

                   3 gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP         32
                     // each disagreer has 32 third-generation gGP)                               |||  32@ 3gGP